Boeing to raise monthly production of 737 jets to 52 in 2018

 Airbus says it is considering increasing production of its narrow body A320 family to 46 a month in 2016 from 42.
 It plans to increase monthly production to 50 A320 planes later.

-Boeing said on Monday it would move about 2,000 jobs out of Washington state as it reorganizes its defence business in light of dwindling U.S. defence spending and other cost pressures, a move seen as a blow to the state's economy.
+Boeing said on Monday it would move about 2,000 jobs out of Washington state as it reorganizes its defense business in light of dwindling U.S. defense spending and other cost pressures, a move seen as a blow to the state's economy.

 Boeing's study of the market convinced the Chicago-based company that demand is strong enough to justify the rate increase.
 Boeing has 4,008 orders for 737 models, including its new fuel-saving 737 MAX series, due to enter service in 2017.